YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Hair caliber changes the result because each smaller shaft covers less scalp.
 A thick shaft casts more shadow, creates more overlap, and gives a stronger impression of density.
 Delicate hair can grow well and still allow more scalp visibility under bright light.

 I explain this before surgery because it prevents disappointment later.
-A patient with thin-caliber hair should not be judged by the same visual standard as a thick-haired patient with a smaller area of loss and stronger donor density.
+Do not judge a patient with fine caliber hair by the same visual standard as a patient with thick hair patient with a smaller area of loss and stronger donor density.

 This hair type also reacts differently to styling.
 It separates more easily, collapses more easily when wet, and can look lighter under overhead lighting.
 This is not always a failed transplant.
 It may be the normal optical behavior of the hair type.